WandererTom/wanderertom.github.io/content/Campaign Log.md

 The party examined the soldiers, revealing them to be human or elf-like in appearance, but with unusual red skin. [[@Kirou]] detected with his scent they came over the ocean, from a land he did not recognise by smell.

-In the aftermath, the guests that remains wandered around. [[Lord Ronald Squinketon]] was concerned [[Commander Eladar Squinketon]] had not returned.
+In the aftermath, the guests that remained wandered around. [[Lord Ronald Squinketon]] was concerned [[Commander Eladar Squinketon]] had not returned.

 Then party saw [[Lord Timbrel Toodlepip]] sat slumped against a tree, holding a gaping stomach wound...